 Château La Dominique

 A turning point in its progress was notably its technical complex created by architect Jean Nouvel and inaugurated in 2014.
-It includes both the winemaking spaces and a rooftop reception point with the restaurant "the red terrace".
+It includes both winemaking spaces and a rooftop reception point with the restaurant "la terrasse rouge".
 The latter offers a breathtaking panorama of the surrounding vineyards.

-The Château La Dominique will be named Grand Cru Classé from the creation of the classification of Saint-Emilion in 1955, so much so that it was already at the time renowned for the consistency and quality of its wines.
-It has always maintained this position since that date.
+The Château La Dominique was named Grand Cru Classé as soon as the Saint-Emilion classification was created in 1955, so renowned was it even then for the consistency and quality of its wines.
+It has maintained this position ever since.

-Neighboring prestigious Châteaux such as Cheval Blanc, La Conseillante or l'Evangile, Château La Dominique has a 29-hectare vineyard planted on clay-gravel, clay-limestone and sandy-clay soil.
+Neighboring prestigious Châteaux such as Cheval Blanc, La Conseillante or l'Evangile, Château La Dominique boasts a 29-hectare vineyard planted on clay-gravel, clay-limestone and sandy-clay soils.
 The grape varieties are 89% Merlot, 8% Cabernet Franc and 3% Cabernet Sauvignon.
 The wines are aged for 16 months in French oak barrels, 60% of which are new.

-The property produces a Second wine, Relais de La Dominique.
+The estate produces a Second wine, Relais de La Dominique.

-The Château La Dominique produces some of the most precise and complex wines of Saint-Emilion.
-They are known for their generosity and offer a beautiful balance between silky tannins and a finesse of fruit.
+The Château La Dominique produces wines that are among the most precise and complex in Saint-Emilion.
+They are renowned for their generosity and offer a fine balance between silky tannins and fruit finesse.

 Loading...